trailofbits/manticore/README.md

 sudo pip install manticore
 ```

-Once installed, the `manticore` CLI tool and its Python API will be available.
+Once installed, the `manticore` CLI tool and Python API will be available.

 For installing a development version of Manticore, see our [wiki](https://github.com/trailofbits/manticore/wiki/Hacking-on-Manticore).